braheezy/braheezy.github.io/README.md

 - After adding new gem to `Gemfile`, run `bundle`

 ## Jekyll Compose Workflow
-- Make a new draft: `bundle exe jekyll draft <title>`
+- Make a new draft: `bundle exec jekyll draft <title>`
 - Write that content baby
-- Move draft to posts when ready: `bundle exe jekyll publish <title> --timestamp-format "%Y-%m-%d %H:%M:%S %z"`
+- Move draft to posts when ready: `bundle exe jekyll publish _drafts/<filename> --timestamp-format "%Y-%m-%d %H:%M:%S %z"`
 - ??
 - Profit

+## Categories
+- Guides: A post on how to get something done.
+- Golang A Go Go: Posts related to learning Go.